The 80/10/10 Raw Diet: A Complete Guide (And Why It Fails NRC 2006)

 Why This Feels Overwhelming (And Why You're Right to Be Cautious)

-The Prey Model assumes rotation provides everything.
-In reality, most feeders stick to one or two proteins, creating dangerous "nutrient holes."
+The Prey Model assumes rotation covers everything.
+In reality, most owners use one or two proteins.
+Such habits create dangerous 'nutrient holes' for your dog.
 73% of 80/10/10 diets fail NRC zinc standards when bone content exceeds 10%.

 🔬 RAW & WELL INSIGHT